DevOps-MBSE/AaC/docs/docs/user_guide/index.md

 [AaC Project and File Structure](./project_structure)

 # Leveraging AaC with Version-Control Software and CI/CD Environments
-AaC's use of plain-text YAML representation allows AaC users to leverage version control software tools such as Git and Continuous Integration/Continuous Delivery practices for extremely high levels of automation.
+AaC's use of plain-text YAML representation allows AaC users to leverage version control software tools (such as Git) and Continuous Integration/Continuous Delivery practices for extremely high levels of automation.
 [AaC and GitOps](./aac_gitops)

 # Glossary
-For all of those acronyms or ambiguous words we use, checkout out the [AaC Glossary.](./glossary)
+While we strive to be clear by avoiding the overuse of jargon, we do reference a few things that may not be clear, at first.
+For context on all of those acronyms or ambiguous words we use, check out the
+[AaC Glossary.](./glossary)

 # Big Thanks!